 Rules of Use

-1. Recreational users wishing to use surface lifts within the Permit Area are required to display a valid lift ticket or pass.
+1. Visitors wishing to use lifts and/or managed terrain within the Permit Area are required to display a valid lift ticket or pass.

-7. Heavy machinery and man-made objects may be encountered when inside the Permit Area.
-Recreation in, on, or in close proximity to these objects is prohibited.
-Use caution when in close proximity to moving machinery.
+7. Heavy machinery and fixed objects may be encountered when inside the Permit Area.
+Recreation in, on, or in hazardous proximity to these objects is prohibited.

 KNOW THE CODE - SKIER RESPONSIBILITY